zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.code-highlight: all]
 ^In the coordinator pattern our app flow logic is extracted away from view controllers and brought to a coordinator entity that has no UI knowledge, but knows and controls the overall app state.

+[.code-highlight: 1, 5, 14, 15]
 ^Similarly to container views, in SwiftUI even coordinators are views.

-[.code-highlight: 1, 5, 14, 15]
-^Like before, the coordinator in SwiftUI is just another view.
+[.code-highlight: 8, 10]
-In this example we show just a simple generic 2-screens flow, but it can be much more complicated than that.
+^In this example we define a generic 2-screens flow, but it can be much more complicated than that.

 [.code-highlight: 2]
 ^A typical coordinator will manage its own state, tracking at which step in the flow we are,

 [.code-highlight: 3, 11]
-^At the end of the flow, the coordinator will trigger a completion block, which will report the end to the flow to another coordinator higher in the hierarchy
+^At the end of the flow, the coordinator will trigger a completion block, which will report the end of the flow to another coordinator higher in the hierarchy

 [.code-highlight: 6-13]
-^All it's left for the coordinator to do is define in its body is the screens for the different steps in its flow.
+^All it's left for the coordinator to do is define is the screens for the different steps in its flow.

 [.code-highlight: 9,11]
 ^Note how we pass to each view a closure that will be used to report back to the coordinator, which is then used to continue with the rest of the flow.